 1. Conservative Management:

-For individuals with mild to moderate lumbar spinal stenosis and neurogenic claudication, conservative treatments may offer relief from symptoms:
+For individuals with mild to moderate lumbar spinal stenosis and neurogenic claudication, conservative non-surgical treatments may offer relief from symptoms:

 b.
 Medications: Nonsteroidal anti-inflammatory drugs (NSAIDs), muscle relaxants, and pain relievers can provide temporary relief from pain and inflammation.
 However, long-term use should be monitored by a healthcare professional.